Working in a predominantly female industry means I see first-hand the best and worst parts of us.

 Outfit details: Tee – Peacocks (find HERE for £10!!) | Jeans – Topshop (find HERE) | Jacket – HM x Balmain (similar HERE & HERE) | Shoes – Chloe (find HERE & HERE) | Bag – Dior (find HERE) | Sunglasses – Gucci (find HERE) | Jewellery – London Road (find necklaces HERE, HERE & HERE, rings HERE & HERE & bracelets HERE & HERE)

 Thank you to London Road Jewellery for sponsoring this post.
-All thoughts, opinions and feminist stance remains my own!
+All thoughts, opinions and feminist stance remain my own!